rak-n-rok/Krake/docs/user/user-story/3-metrics.rst

 Introduction
 ============

+Metrics in the Krake sense have two meanings.
+The first one is an actual value for some parameter, which can be measured or computed in the real world.
+For instance the current space available on a data center, its latency, the amount of green energy used by the data center could all be metrics.
+This value may be dynamic and change over time.
+``Metrics`` are also resources in Krake.
+They represent actual metrics, are stored in the database, and define a few elements, such as the minimum and maximum values (Krake only considers numbers for the metrics).

+The Krake scheduler can use these metrics to compute the score of a Krake Kubernetes ``Cluster``.
+Each cluster is associated with a list of metrics and their respective weights for this cluster.
+This list is defined by the user who added the ``Cluster`` resource into Krake.
+A higher weight means that the metric has a higher influence in the
+score: a metrics with a low value, but a high weight may have more impact on the score than a metric with medium value but low weight.

+For Krake to fetch the current value of a metric, a user needs to define where and how it can be requested. ``MetricsProvider`` resources can be created for this purpose.
+They have different types, to support different technologies.
+There is for example a support for Prometheus_.
+The ``MetricsProvider`` resource will define the URL of the Prometheus instance and some other metadata, and afterwards, Krake's scheduler can automatically fetch the current value of the metrics for the score's computation.

 The static providers are simple metric providers usually only set during tests.
 They allow a Krake resource to be associated with simple metrics, for which the value can be fetched easily, without having to set up a whole infrastructure.